Q: I was not offered my preferred residence hall choice. What can I do?

 A: The assignment priorities of the Housing Office are first to offer you a bed space on campus and second to try to accommodate room type and hall preferences as noted on your application.
 As reservations are confirmed, housing options may become more limited.
 In this instance, we may be unable to accommodate your top choices, and your options are as noted below.

 Option 1: Accept the assignment and plan to move into the room offered.
 Many students discover that after they move in and meet other students in their community, they develop a sense of belonging and become increasingly satisfied with their campus accommodations.
-If desired, the student can request a room/hall/room type change on “Opening Day,” January 11, 2013.
-In this instance, the following conditions apply.
+If desired, the student can request a room/hall/room type change starting on “Opening Day,” August 18, 2014.

-- On campus residents must fill out a Room/Hall/Room Type Change Request in either the Housing Office or their Hall Office on Opening Day.
+- On campus residents must fill out a Room/Hall/Room Type Change Request in either the Housing Office or their Hall Office on Opening Day or after.

 - Priority for bed spaces which become available after the residence halls open will be given first to students who don’t live on campus.

-- Room and hall changes will not be made prior to Opening Day and for the first two weeks of classes.
+- Room and hall changes will not be made prior to Opening Day and for the first 10 days of classes.

 - Room and hall changes are approved based on the date and time the room/hall request was made and the availability of rooms requested.